DevJeetShah/DevJeetShah/README.md

    <a href="#"><img src="https://github.com/DevJeetShah/full-stack-web-app-musclefit/blob/main/public/images/muscleFitAppGif.gif" alt=""></a>

    <h4>MuscleFit is a full stack web application for fitness enthusiasts to craft their meal plan with macros and log their workout.
-The is built using: JavaScript, CSS, Bootstrap, MongoDB, Express, EJS, Passport and Nodejs</h4>
+The app is built using: JavaScript, CSS, Bootstrap, MongoDB, Express, EJS, Passport and Nodejs</h4>

 </p>